October 2025

 Surface Water Availability

-The runoff volume reflects the natural state of watersheds and rivers and does not account for flow regulation structures such as dams.
+The runoff volume reflects the natural state of watersheds and rivers and does not account for flow-regulation structures such as dams.

 Groundwater Availability

-Groundwater availability Groundwater availability is based on the average volume of water from rainfall and snowmelt that enters (recharges) the groundwater system in the sediments above bedrock and the bedrock within 150 m of the surface.
+Groundwater availability is based on the average volume of water from rainfall and snowmelt that enters (recharges) the groundwater system in the sediments above bedrock and the bedrock within 150 m of the surface.
 After moving through the groundwater system, much of this water eventually replenishes surface water bodies.

 Groundwater availability is assumed to be equivalent to regional groundwater recharge.
 The following open file reports (OFRs) describe how regional groundwater recharge was determined in four areas of the province.
 The approach varied with the different areas due to data availability and hydrogeological characteristics.
 Groundwater availability in this report is equivalent to